25155096-collab/shovna-s1demo/README.md

 # shovna-s1demo
-This is my first github repository
+This is my first git repository
+Author-Shovna